franklinqin0/blog/docs/blog/idp_pcr.md

 tags:
   - tech
   - research
+publish: false
 ---

-Point cloud registration aims to find a rigid transformation ??? for aligning one point cloud to another.
+Point cloud registration aims to find a rigid transformation $R$ and $t$ for aligning one point cloud to another.

 ## Deep learning (DL) based point cloud registration (PCR): an overview